 The Load Serving Entity for the end users has arrangements in place for Network Transmission Service or Point-To-Point Transmission Service for all PJM Interchange Energy Market purchases.

-An applicant that is not a Load Serving Entity or purchasing on behalf of or for ultimate delivery to a Load Serving Entity shall demonstrate that:
+An Applicant that is not a Load Serving Entity or purchasing on behalf of or for ultimate delivery to a Load Serving Entity shall demonstrate that:

-The applicant has obtained or will obtain Network Transmission Service or Point-to-Point Transmission Service for all PJM Interchange Energy Market purchases; and
+The Applicant has obtained or will obtain Network Transmission Service or Point-to-Point Transmission Service for all PJM Interchange Energy Market purchases; and

-The applicant’s PJM Interchange Energy Market purchases will ultimately be delivered to a load in another Control Area that is recognized by NERC and that complies with NERC’s standards for operating and planning reliable bulk electric systems.
+The Applicant’s PJM Interchange Energy Market purchases will ultimately be delivered to a load in another Control Area that is recognized by NERC and that complies with NERC’s standards for operating and planning reliable bulk electric systems.

-An applicant shall not be required to obtain transmission service for purchases from the PJM Interchange Energy Market to cover quantity deviations from its sales in the Day-ahead Energy Market.
+An Applicant shall not be required to obtain transmission service for purchases from the PJM Interchange Energy Market to cover quantity deviations from its sales in the Day-ahead Energy Market.

-All applicants shall demonstrate that:
+All Applicants applying to become Market Participants shall demonstrate that they:

-The applicant is capable of complying with all applicable metering, data storage and transmission, and other reliability, operation, planning and accounting standards and requirements for the operation of the PJM Region and the PJM Interchange Energy Market;
+are capable of complying with all applicable metering, data storage and transmission, and other reliability, operation, planning and accounting standards and requirements for the operation of the PJM Region and the PJM Markets, FTR markets and any other market operated by PJM, as applicable;

-The applicant meets the creditworthiness standards established by the Office of the Interconnection, or has provided a Letter of Credit or other form of security acceptable to the Office of the Interconnection; and
+meet the creditworthiness standards established by the Office of the Interconnection and/or PJMSettlement, or has provided a Letter of Credit or other form of security acceptable to the Office of the Interconnection and/or PJMSettlement; and

-The applicant has paid all applicable fees and reimbursed the Office of the Interconnection for all unusual or extraordinary costs of processing and evaluating its application to become a Market Buyer, and has agreed in its application to subject any disputes arising from its application to the PJM Dispute Resolution Procedures.
+have paid all applicable fees and reimbursed the Office of the Interconnection and/or PJMSettlement for all unusual or extraordinary costs of processing and evaluating its application to become a Market Participant, and has agreed in its application to subject any disputes arising from its application to the applicable PJM dispute resolution procedures.

-The applicant shall become a Market Buyer upon a final favorable determination on its application by the Office of the Interconnection as specified below, and execution by the applicant of counterparts of this Agreement.
+The Applicant shall become a Market Participant upon a final favorable determination on its application by the Office of the Interconnection as specified below, which determination shall be made in the sole discretion of the Office of the Interconnection in conjunction with input from PJMSettlement, and execution by the Applicant of counterparts of this Agreement.

 Submission of Information.

-The applicant shall furnish all information reasonably requested by the Office of the Interconnection in order to determine the applicant’s qualification to be a Market Buyer.
-The Office of the Interconnection may waive the submission of information relating to any of the foregoing criteria, to the extent the information in the Office of the Interconnection’s possession is sufficient to evaluate the application against such criteria.
+The Applicant shall furnish all information reasonably requested by the Office of the Interconnection and/or PJMSettlement in order to determine the Applicant’s qualification to be a Market Participant and whether the entity should be allowed to remain a Market Participant.
+The Office of the Interconnection and/or PJMSettlement may waive the submission of information relating to any of the foregoing criteria, to the extent the information in the Office of the Interconnection’s and/or PJMSettlement’s possession is sufficient to evaluate the application against such criteria.

 Fees and Costs.

-The Office of the Interconnection shall require all applicantsto become a Market Buyer to pay a uniform application fee, initially in the amount of $1,500, to defray the ordinary costs of processing such applications.
+The Office of the Interconnection shall require all Applicants seeking to become a Market Participant to pay a uniform application fee, initially in the amount of $1,500, to defray the ordinary costs of processing such applications.
 The application fee shall be revised from time to time as the Office of the Interconnection shall determine to be necessary to recover its ordinary costs of processing applications.
-Any unusual or extraordinary costs incurred by the Office of the Interconnection in processing an application shall be reimbursed by the applicant.
+Any unusual or extraordinary costs incurred by the Office of the Interconnection in processing an application shall be reimbursed by the Applicant.

 Office of the Interconnection Determination.